tjhickey724/pythonintro/notes/variable_naming.md

 ```

 ### Python Keywords
-Here is a list of they Python keywords (but google will find them for you too)
+Here is a list of they Python keywords which cannot be used as variable names, Python will object!
 ``` text
 Keyword	Description
 and	A logical operator